wfong1/wfong1.github.io/index.md

 # these variables are required -------------------------------
 banner_title: Wayne Fong
-banner_subtitle: Currently pursuing MS in Analytics from Georgia Tech. <br> Open to full-time data analyst/scientist positions in the New York City, NY and Los Angeles, CA.
+banner_subtitle: Currently pursuing MS in Analytics from Georgia Tech. <br> Open to full-time data analyst/scientist positions in New York City, NY and Los Angeles, CA. <br> <a href="mailto:wfong7@gatech.edu">wfong7@gatech.edu</a>
 background_image: /images/databg.jpg

 # all of the following variables are optional -----------------